-We understand that this is a trying, challenging and uncertain time for many as we all learn to live with the COVID-19 pandemic.
 This page has the most up to date information relating to COVID-19 and our schools.
-The situation is evolving and this site will be updated regularly as new information becomes available.
+The situation is evolving and this site will be updated as new information becomes available.

 Health and Safety Protocols

 All schools will follow health and safety protocols from the Vermont Department of Health and Centers for Disease Control.
-These include daily health screenings (including temperature checks), hand hygiene, wearing of face masks and maintaining physical distance.
+These include hand hygiene, wearing of face masks and maintaining physical distance.
 Students and staff must stay home if they:

 - show symptoms of COVID-19, such as a cough, shortness of breath, difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, or new loss of taste or smell;

-- have a significant new rash, particularly when other symptoms are present; or
+- have a significant new rash, particularly when other symptoms are present.

 If COVID-19 is confirmed in a student or staff member, the district will follow cleaning and disinfecting guidelines established by our Vermont agencies.
-Anyone diagnosed with COVID-19 should self-isolate according to guidelines set forth by the Vermont Department of Health.
-If a staff person or student has been identified as a close contact to someone who is diagnosed with COVID-19, they should self-quarantine and stay home.
+Anyone diagnosed with COVID-19 should follow the guidelines set forth by the Vermont Department of Health.

-Recognizing that community (not school) transmission will be the primary mode of infection, and due to the 14-day incubation of COVID-19, students, families and staff should make extra effort to avoid large gatherings and other situations that put them at greater risk for exposure while school is in session.
+Recognizing that community (not school) transmission has been the primary mode of infection, students, families, and staff should make extra effort to avoid large gatherings and other situations that put them at greater risk for exposure while school is in session.
 No formal health screening process will be conducted, but students and staff who are sick should stay home.
 This will be the most effective way to keep our schools safe and healthy.

-We need everyone’s help to keep all children, the staff, family members and our community safe.
+We need everyone’s help to keep all children, staff, family members, and our community safe.
 Masks are required for all adults and children in school settings and for arrival and pick-up.

 Our HVAC (air handling systems) in each of our buildings are regularly monitored to ensure that they operate as designed.
-We are working closely with Efficiency Vermont to make improvements in our systems with funds from the $6.5 million dollar HVAC grant made available to schools through the State of Vermont.
+We have worked closely with Efficiency Vermont to make improvements in our systems and are confident that our schools’ HVAC systems meet or exceed targets for COVID mitigation.

 Student Arrival and Transportation (Including Riding the Bus)

-For students traveling to school by bus, a daily health screening must be conducted for every student prior to boarding the bus.
-Parents are asked to supervise their student(s) until they have been allowed on the bus.
-Masks are required for all individuals at bus stops and on the bus, students, parents and employees.
+For students traveling to school by bus, parents are asked to supervise their student(s) until they are on the bus.
+Masks are required for all individuals at bus stops and on the bus.
 Students will have assigned seats and will be spaced out on the bus to provide physical distance.
-School buses will be cleaned and disinfected following health guidance and will be supplied with hand sanitizer.
+School buses will be cleaned and disinfected following health guidance.

 Student Schedules and Attendance

-The school day will follow the normal school start and end times and provide for staggered arrival and departure procedures.
+The school day will follow the normal school start and end times.
+Attendance will be taken each day.

 Learning and Assessment

-The Social-Emotional well-being for students, families, faculty and staff will be a top priority for reopening schools this fall.
+The social-emotional well-being for students, families, faculty and staff is a top priority.
 We know that trusting relationships and social connections are critical to development.
 We also know that the human brain is resilient when it feels safe, understood, and connected.
-LSUU will be working with staff, students, and parents to develop new rituals and routines and opportunities to connect.
-We will partner with community agencies in this work.
+LSUU is working with staff, students, and parents to develop new rituals and routines and opportunities to connect.
+We partner with community agencies in this work.

 Student and Family Communications and Supports

 Updates from the superintendent and principals will be provided frequently.
 Information will also be available on the News and Announcements page.
 Time-sensitive information and emergency announcements will be made as needed using our emergency communication system and may be sent via phone, text and email.
 Our schools must be flexible and responsive to changing health and safety circumstances in our region, new developments in health and safety guidance and areas where we can enhance our practices as a part of our commitment to continuous improvement.
-We are committed to keeping all informed, engaging feedback and partnering with you for safe and healthy schools, families and communities.
+We are committed to keeping all informed, engaging feedback and partnering with you for safe and healthy schools, families, and communities.